-periph.io/x/periph/cmd contains executables usable as-is.
+periph.io/x/cmd contains executables usable as-is.

-build from sources.
+You are expected to build them from sources.

 First, make sure to have Go installed.
 If you don’t